eosnetworkfoundation/grant-framework/applications/moonboat-nft-marketplace.md

 -   Continuous technological upgrades: Technological upgrades and updates can help the platform maintain competitiveness and attractiveness.
 Moonboat platform can consider introducing new technologies, features, and services to meet the constantly changing market and user demands.

 -   Security and guarantee: In blockchain transactions, security and guarantee are very important factors.
-Moonboat platform should take a series of security measures, such as strengthening user identity verification, multi-signature, smart contract auditing, and risk control, to ensure the safety of user assets and platform security stability.
+Moonboat platform should take a series of security measures, such as strengthening user identity verification, multi-signature, smart contracts auditing, and risk control, to ensure the safety of user assets and platform security stability.

 -   Expanding partnerships: Moonboat platform can consider cooperating with other NFT platforms, digital currency exchanges, and relevant organizations to expand the platform's influence and user base.
 The platform can provide users with more choices and transaction channels, thus attracting more users and transaction volume.